nsonaniya2010/SubDomainizer/README.md

 -o            | --output      | Output file name in which you need to save the results.
 -c            | --cookie      | Cookies which needs to be sent with request.
 -h            | --help        | show the help message and exit.
+-cop          | --cloudop     | Give file name in which you need to store cloud services results.

 ### Examples
 * To list help about the tool: